 Well we’ve been in Texas for a month now so figured it’s time for an update!
 I’d say the three biggest differences I’ve noticed between Washington and Texas are: a lot more sun, a lot less masks and people are proud of the state they live in (Texas flags are everywhere!).

-So after saying our goodbyes last night (which was not fun!) we hit the road this morning to Texas.
+So after saying our goodbyes last night (which was not fun!) we hit the road this morning to Texas with the Removal Company.
 We woke up early today and finished packing the last few things into the U-Pack trailer and our two vehicles before heading out.
 We decided to take the route down through California, Arizona and New Mexico.

 On Thursday, November 4th, we listed our home for sale and then headed south.
 We had to get our motorhome down to Texas and wanted to do it before the weather got too bad.
 Plus, Lacie didn’t want to stress about keeping the home clean for showings — and with four kids that’s nearly impossible if we’re living there.